UNIX-Junction-Asia-2022/uMatter/README.md

 Gathered data will be visualized through Power Bi.
 According to the questionnaire result, the company can suggest various activities that help increase employee well-being.

+Usage:
+uMatter has two different user types for employees and managers.

+Employee side: On the employee page there are three buttons: Questionnaire, Chilling,  Help Questionnaire page provides with weekly questionnaire for employees, based on what manager will get activities.
+On the chilling page employee can himself suggest activities for manager On the help button employee can contact with psychologist

-There is another home page of manager.
-However before accessing the page he must needs to authorize with the password.
+Manager side: There is another home page of manager.
+Before accessing the page manager needs to authorize with the password.
 On the home page of manager there are buttons: “Weekly report”, “Chilling”, “Help”.
 The Weekly report page shows the report form survey evaluation which is done weekly by employees.
 Chilling page provides suggestions for manager